Unikka/FilePreviews/README.md

 ## Contribution

-We'd love you to contribute to neos-slick.
+We'd love you to contribute to FilePreviews.
 We try to make it as easy as possible.
 We are using semantic versioning to have more time to concentrate on important stuff instead of struggling in the dependency or release hell.